redhat-developer/lsp4ij/docs/UserDefinedLanguageServer.md

 NOTE: it is better to use file name pattern instead of creating custom file type for TypeScript, since by default IntelliJ Community support `TypeScript syntax coloration` with `TextMate`.
 If you define a file type, you will lose syntax coloration.

+#### Language ID

+When you declare mapping, you can fill the `Language ID` column which is used to declare the LSP [TextDocumentItem#languageId](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#textDocumentItem) to identify the document on the server side.

+For instance the [vscode-css-languageservice](https://github.com/microsoft/vscode-css-languageservice) (used by the vscode CSS language server) expects the `languageId` to be `css` or `less`.
+To do that, you can declare it with the `languageId` attribute:

 ### Configuration tab